 - Step 9: For sensitive activities, consider swiping away from accounts that require tying to your real identity and use privacy-friendly email addresses.

-Comparing NordVPN with other providers on privacy and law Proton vpn how many devices can you connect the ultimate guide
+Comparing NordVPN with other providers on privacy and law

 - No-logs commitments: Compare the no-logs statements, independent audits, and the jurisdiction of each provider.